dkcamargox/be-the-hero-mobile/README.md

-# omini11-mobile
+# Be the Hero
-Oministack 11.0 - react-native desenvolvimento de app mobile
+Mobile version
+Mobile app developing example for a portifolio